-In January of 2012 MediciNova was awarded a method of use patent that would expire no earlier than 2029 and covers a method of treating primary progressive multiple sclerosis (PPMS) or secondary progressive MS (SPMS) by administering ibudilast either alone or in combination with other drugs.
+In January of 2012 MediciNova was awarded a method of use patent that would expire no earlier than 2029 (not including patent term restoration) and covers a method of treating primary progressive multiple sclerosis (PPMS) or secondary progressive MS (SPMS) by administering ibudilast either alone or in combination with other drugs.

 Completed Phase 2 Clinical Trial of MN-166 in Relapsing Multiple Sclerosis